hashkat/hashkat/docs/input.md

   thresholds: {bin_spacing: linear, min: 10, max: 300, increment: 10}
 ```

 Serves as a way to organize and categorize agents by the number of tweets they make in bins.
-The *bin_spacing* can be linear, quadratic, or cubic, and the can have an arbitrary minimum, maximum, and increment value.
-In the above case, agents with 10 or less tweets will be stored on a list in the
+The *bin_spacing* can be linear, quadratic, or cubic, and they can have an arbitrary minimum, maximum, and increment value.
+In the above case, with tweeting enabled, agents with 10 or less tweets will be stored on a list in the intitial bin.
-intitial bin.
 If some of these agents continue to tweet, and end up having a total number of tweets greater than 10 but less than 20, they will move to the next bin.
-If their total number of tweets increases to a value greater than 20 but less than 30, they will
-then move on to the next bin, and so on, until they have reached a value of 300 tweets, where they shall remain.
+If their total number of tweets increases to a value greater than 20 but less than 30, they will then move on to the next bin, and so on, until they have reached a value of 300 tweets, where they shall remain.
+If tweeting is disabled, the number of agents in each tweet rank wll be listed as zero.

 #### Retweet Ranks